linode/apl-docs/docs/for-devs/get-started/lab-22.md

 ## Check the status of the ServiceMonitor

-Check if the ServiveMonitor is now being scraped by Prometheus:
+Check if the ServiveMonitor has been picked up by Prometheus:

 1. In the left menu go to `Apps`